The 5 Best Pens for Bible Journaling

 • Ink is quick-drying, acid-free, fade-proof, and smear-resistant

-• Comes with a hard case that opens into an easel for fast access and organization
+• It comes with a hard case that opens into an easel for fast access and organization

 • Perfect for adult coloring and Bible journaling artists